theHostileNegotiator/KWBandage/PatchNotes.md

 #### Neutral Structures (+ Nod Garrison Armor)
 1. All did not have proper House Color Channels after the Shader Changes
 	* Edited Specular Maps to have House Color Channel
-#### Special Powers
+#### Support Powers
-1. Some new Special Powers do not use unique icons or radius cursors, despite being available and compiled
+1. Some new Support Powers do not use unique icons or radius cursors, despite being available and compiled
 	* Swap the icons and radius cursors to the appropriate textures
 		* Powers Affected
 			* Zone Raider Drop Pods (Icon)